 - Availability Status : In stock at the Fulfilment Centre.

-- Usually dispatches around 2 to 3 weeks.
+- Usually dispatches around 5 to 7 working days.

 - Retail store and online prices may vary.

 domestic delivery FREE Shipping on orders over RM80.00(Peninsular Malaysia)

 While every attempt has been made to ensure stock availability, occasionally we do run out of stock at our stores.